Marketcircle/AXElements/docs/Debugging.markdown

 you will then need to give to Graphviz in order to generate the visual graph.

+### Text Tree Won't Print?

+AXElements isn't perfect and it is possible that an edge case slipped between the cracks.
+However, it's also possible that the problem is actually how accessibility information is being vended out.

+As an example, Radar #10040865 is a ticket that I filed with Apple where they broke accessibility with search fields.
+The effect to AXElements was that you could not search through the menu bar causing a text dump to fail in a very difficult to trace manner.

+In these cases you will need to use your deductive reasoning to figure out where the problem is coming from.
+Fortunately, I have provided some tools to help you along the way.

 ## All The Way Up

 Sometimes you don't need a whole tree to be printed out.
 Sometimes